 Frustrating is it not?

-Well, I've been making music for most of my life, and so I've got a bunch of tips that have helped me break through the blockage and get on with making sweet, sweet music.
+Well, I’ve been making music for most of my life, and royalty free music for a solid seven years.
+So I’ve got a bunch of tips that have helped me break through the blockage and get on with making sweet, sweet music.

 Most songwriting articles focus on nebulous and wishy-washy techniques like – read a book, think about an emotion, etc.